wkolowski/coq-algs/README.md

 ## Accomplished

-Structures/ contains LinDec, an implementation of decidable linear orders, used in most of the sorting algorithms, along with some lemmas and quite powerful automation tactic called dec.
+Structures/ contains ``LinDec``, an implementation of decidable linear orders, used in most of the sorting algorithms, along with some lemmas and quite powerful automation tactic called dec.

-There's also TrichDec, which stands for "decidable trichotomous order".
-The idea is that such a structure should provide a function  which can decide x < y, x = y or x > y all in one step.
+There's also ``TrichDec``, which stands for "decidable trichotomous order".
+The idea is that such a structure should provide a function  which can decide ``x < y``, ``x = y`` or ``x > y`` all in one step.
 It is used in a variant of quicksort.
 It also comes with appropriate lemmas and automation.

-CMon is an implementation of commutative monoids along with a few lemmas used in further developments of reflective tactics.
-UCRing is an implementation of unitary commutative rings.
+``CMon`` is an implementation of commutative monoids along with a few lemmas used in further developments of reflective tactics. ``UCRing`` is an implementation of unitary commutative rings.
 It comes equipped with most of the basic identities.

 Among the basic data structures in DS, there are binary trees, binary search trees and general trees.
 They are all quite undeveloped and contain only things needed to implement and verify more advanced data structures coming from the book "Purely Functional Data Structures" by Chris Okasaki.